Aybuke211/Student-Registration-Project/README.md

 # Student-Registration-Project
-Student-Course Registration System With Python Tkinter
+Student-Course Registration System by using Python Tkinter and Mysql